SUI-Components/sui/packages/sui-react-initial-props/README.md

 ##### Response

 The response is a promise resolved with two parameters.
+In addition, you can define an optional `__HTTP__` object in `initialProps` to allow server side redirects using SUI-SSR:

 Field | Type | Description
 --- | --- | ---
-initialProps | `object` | Result of executing the `getInitialProps` of the pageComponent. reactString | `string` | String with the renderized app ready to be sent.
+initialProps | `object` | Result of executing the `getInitialProps` of the pageComponent. initialprops.__HTTP__ | `object` | An optional object containing a `redirectTo` key where an url might be included to allow 301 server side redirects using [sui-ssr](https://github.com/SUI-Components/sui/tree/master/packages/sui-ssr). reactString | `string` | String with the renderized app ready to be sent.

 #### loadPage(contextFactory, importPage)